JOHNFLEURIMOND/EmailPlatform/README.md

     );
 }
 ```
 Before this application I been thrown into the world of Formik which is a Node Package by Jared Palmer that handle the state of alot of things for handle event callback functions like (handleBlur, handleSubmit), setup validation, and easy error handling.
-So with this app I got real acquainted with state and setState.
+So with this app I feel like I got real acquainted with state, setState and passing props.

 ```state = {
    title: ""